cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 * `docker network list` and
 * `docker run --name phpmyadmin -d --link joomladb:db --network kingsbridge_default -p 8089:80 phpmyadmin`

-It is not easy to remember them all, so why not simplify things?
+It's not easy to remember them all, so why not simplify things?

 We will use `GNU make` for this.